tomasz-salesforce/dashBackup/README.md

 To get the script to work, you need to have the requests Python module installed.
 If you do not have it installed, you’ll get an error like this when running the script:

     ImportError: No module named requests

  when running the script, try installing the module by typing

     sudo pip install requests

  into your terminal.
 If you get another error such as:

     pip: command not found

 first run the command:

     sudo easy_install pip

 You should then be able to run the earlier command (sudo pip install requests).
-With no errors in these steps, you should be able to go back and run "python dashBackup.py".
+With no errors in these steps, you should be able to go back and run `python dashBackup.py`.

 ## Notes